-Professor Bennett Zon, DPhil (Oxon), MMus (Edin), BMus (Michigan), HIgher Education Teaching Certificate (Hull)
+Professor Bennett Zon, DPhil (Oxon), MMus (Edin), BMus (Michigan), Higher Education Teaching Certificate (Hull)

 - Music theology

-- Post-Reformation chant and liturgical music
+- Post-Reformation chant

 - Zon, BM.
 (2007).
 Representing Non-Western Music in Nineteenth-Century Britain.
 Rochester, New York: University of Rochester Press.